chirag481/Travelers-data-analysis-with-SQL-Server-and-Power-BI/README.md

 •	Compare booking platforms: Assess how different platforms compare in terms of revenue and booking counts.
 6. Time Series Analysis:
 •	Analyze booking trends over time: Explore how booking counts and revenue have changed over the years
-•	Seasonal analysis: Identify seasonal patterns in travel bookings and revenue.
-7. Advanced Analytics: (Optional)
-•	Implement advanced analytics techniques, such as predictive modeling or clustering, to gain deeper insights into traveler behavior and preferences.
 8. Visualization and Reporting:
 •	Create visualizations: Develop charts, graphs, and dashboards to visualize key insights and findings.
 By successfully achieving these objectives, the project aims to provide valuable insights that can inform business decisions, marketing strategies, and improvements in the travel agency's operations.
 Additionally, it will demonstrate the importance of data cleaning and analysis in extracting actionable insights from raw, uncleaned data.